 • Comfort integrating brand, system logic, and accessibility into a cohesive whole

-• A design approach that prioritizes sustainable use over novelty or engagement metrics
+• A design approach that prioritizes sustainable use and clarity over novelty or engagement metrics

 Outcome & Impact